hujhax/austin-improv-wiki/Indigo Shift.md

 **Indigo Shift** was a musical improv troupe set in a cabaret at the end of the world.

 ## Format
-Indigo Shift follows a troupe of performers (Solomon Strange, Anita Deva, and Colin) as they perform one final show for the last night on Earth.
-Suggestions are drawn out through discussion of apocalyptic themes with the audience, which are then spun into a series of scenes, stories, and songs loosely threaded together by the banter between the three characters.
+Indigo Shift followed a troupe of performers (Solomon Strange, Anita Deva, and Colin) as they performed one final show for the last night on Earth.
+Suggestions were drawn out through discussion of apocalyptic themes with the audience, which were then spun into a series of scenes, stories, and songs loosely threaded together by the banter between the three characters.

 ## History
 Shortly after [[Jordan T. Maxwell]] announced he was moving back to Austin from Los Angeles, [[Michael Brockman]] approached him about developing a musical format.
 Maxwell was inspired at a concert for the Brechtian punk duo [http://en.wikipedia.org/wiki/The_Dresden_Dolls The Dresden Dolls] to create an improvised dystopian cabaret that would take place at the end of the world.